Islandora-Collaboration-Group/ISLE/docs/appendices/environment-files.md

 <!--- PAGE_TITLE --->

-# The ISLE Environment Files and Settings
+# ISLE Environment Files
-The .env and tomcat.env files located in the folder with the docker-comopse.yml are key to configuring the ISLE stack to suit your needs.
+The .env and tomcat.env Docker files are located in the folder with the docker-compose.yml, and are key to configuring the ISLE stack to suit your needs.
 Here are the variables and their job:

-### Master Section
-    * COMPOSE_PROJECT_NAME to something unique (e.g. `COMPOSE_PROJECT_NAME=isle-production-collections`)
+## .env (Docker Environment File)

+  * `COMPOSE_PROJECT_NAME=isle-production`
-      * This variable is appended to Docker objects like: volume names, network names.
+      * This variable is appended to Docker objects like volume and network names.
-    * BASE_DOMAIN to your domainname (e.g. `BASE_DOMAIN=project-name.yourdomain.edu`)
+  * `BASE_DOMAIN=mydomain.edu`
-      * This variable specifies your domain name!
+      * This variable specifies your domain name.
-    * CONTAINER_SHORT_ID to something unique (e.g. `CONTAINER_SHORT_ID=prod`).
+  * `CONTAINER_SHORT_ID=ld`
-      * This variable is appended to the end of all running containers, keep it _short_!
+      * Okay to leave this as is.
+Keep this variable short as it is appended to the end of all running containers.

-### Database Section
+### Database (SQL)
 | .env Variable                   | Purpose                               | ISLE Services updated  | What it does                                                                                                                            |
 |-------------------------------  |-------------------------------------  |------------------------------------ |---------------------------------------------------------------------------------------------------------------------------------------  |
 | MYSQL_ROOT_PASSWORD             | Set the `root` password for MySQL     | MySQL, Fedora, Apache               | Allows Fedora and Apache to update their relevant databases as well as to configure themselves to work together.                        |